National Association for Behavioral Healthcare

-The National Association for Behavioral Healthcare (NABH) is a non-profit organization based in Washington, DC and established in 1933.
-NAPHS educates health care providers on issues like behavioral health, mental disorders, and substance use.
+The National Association for Behavioral Healthcare (NABH) is a non-profit organization based in Washington, D.C. and established in 1933.
+NABH educates health care providers on issues like behavioral health, mental disorders, and substance use.

 Overview

 NABH was founded in 1933 as the National Association of Private Psychiatric Hospitals (NAPPH).
 In 1993 NAPPH changed its name to the National Association of Psychiatric Health Systems (NAPHS).

 In April 1999, the Association of Behavioral Group Practices (ABGP) merged with NAPHS.